mpvnet-player/mpv.net/Manual.md

 The theme.conf file may contain an unlimited amount of themes.

 In the config editor under UI there are the settings dark-theme and light-theme to define the themes used in dark and in light mode.

+## Hidden and secret features

+Selecting multiple files in File Explorer and pressing enter will open the files in mpv.net.
+Explorer restricts this to maximum 15 files and the order will be random.

+Whenever the control key is pressed when files or URLs are opened, the playlist is not cleared but the files or URLs are appended to the playlist.
+This works in all mpv.net features that open files or URLs.

+Pressing the shift key while opening a single file will suppress loading all files in the folder.